“Judy.” My little sister calls from the basement steps. “Momma wants to know. Do you want a sandwich?”

 But I tell him I saw him drop a rock behind my hedge.
-He lies, claiming it was a shopping list.
+He lies, claiming it was a penny to buy candy.
 He sobs, begging me to let him out.

 Momma sticks her head out the back door.
 “Judy, did I hear crying?
 What’s going on?”

 I kick the doghouse.
 It rattles loudly.
 “No, Momma.”
 I point to the gate and yell, “People in the alley.”
 Like the trusty guard dog he is, Tippy rushes to the gate, bounding against it with his full weight, bearing his long teeth.

 Two kids in the alley scream and run down the alley as fast as their legs will take them.

 Momma shakes her head and returns to the kitchen.
 I go into the cellar.

 That little wimp, Chet, is still crying.
 At least he isn’t screaming.
 He tries to see through the grill and backyard gate to the alley.
 It keeps him quiet, so I let him.

 I’m relieved until Chet yells, “Let me out.”
 A curly-headed girl about my age is walking on the far side of the alley on her way to the store.
 I’ve seen her before.
 It’s the little wimp’s sister.
 Tippy runs up to the gate to greet her in his doggy way.